edgelesssys/marblerun.sh/content/docs/tasks/update-manifest.md

 }
 ```

-If you now want to update the minimum required version for `pkg1`, the complete definition for the update manifest just needs to be as short this example:
+If you now want to update the minimum required version for `pkg1`, the complete definition for the update Manifest just needs to be as short this example:

 ```javascript